 Are you planning a trip to Guatemala?
-If you are then I’m sure San Marcos in Lake Atitlan will be on your list.
-There are plenty of choices of places to stay around the lake, you really can’t go wrong with any of them.
-But San Marcos is a little bit special, especially if you are into all things alternative, ‘new age’ and spiritual.
+I’m sure San Marcos Lake Atitlan is on your list if you are.
+There are plenty of choices of places to stay around the lake, and you can’t go wrong with any of them.
+San Marcos La Laguna is unique, especially if you enjoy the alternative, “new age,” and spiritual vibe.
 San Marcos is commonly known as a vortex, and for good reason.
-It can often seem impenetrable so I have put together this guide including some things to do in San Marcos Lake Atitlan to help you find your way into this very special village.
+This guide to the top things to do in San Marcos has recommendations for what to do in San Marcos Guatemala, including things to do in San Marcos at night!

-How to get to San Marcos, Lake Atitlan
+How to Get to San Marcos

-Where to stay in San Marcos
+Where to Stay in San Marcos